openstack-archive/fuel-octane/README.md

 ### Upgrade controller #1

-Choose a controller node from the list of nodes in 5.1.1 environment:
+Choose added controller nodes from the list of unallocated nodes:

 ```
-[root@fuel bin]# fuel node --env <ORIG_ID>
+[root@fuel bin]# fuel node | grep discover
 ```

-Remember the ID of the node and run the following command replacing <NODE_ID>
+Remember the IDs of the nodes and run the following command replacing <NODE_ID>
 with that number:

 ```